nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 29 - The Warning.md

 ### Scene 4: The Alarm

 - **Key Event:** Despite an unstable field at 99% charge, Angelica triggers the emergency alarm for immediate evacuation.
-  - _Key Dialog:_ **Angelica Vance:** "Sound the alarm.
+  - _Key Dialog:_ **Angelica Ward:** "Sound the alarm.
 Get everyone on board.
 Now.
 We leave in one hour, ready or not."

 ---